 Some people argue that eating dirt is actually beneficial due to its probiotic properties, but this is a two-edged sword, while some dirt can have beneficial probiotics but not all of them do.
 Unless you analyze the dirt in a lab you have no idea what kind of probiotics it does contain, and if you are already doing that just go to a pharmacy and get some vitamin supplements or eat some vegetables.
-Where to buy dirt to eat?
-You can find a lot of websites that are selling edible dirt, but you should only get dirt which is already pre-processed for eating.
+If you are wondering if you can eat city pigeons then check out my recent article Can you eat city pigeons? ( Pigeon Eggs? ).

 Dirt eating addiction

-There are certain countries where eating dirt is a cultural behavior, this is mostly due to extreme poverty but not actual starvation, most of these people actually have no clue how to stop eating dirt.
+There are certain countries where eating dirt is a cultural behavior, this is mostly due to extreme poverty but not to actual starvation.

 This is one of the most dangerous types of dirt to eat, usually sand is in arid environments, meaning that the dirt cannot absorb enough water to become regular soil.
 If you have seen any desert you probably noticed that there are very few plants able to survive there, and even the plants which do manage to survive are not in actual sand but in more nutritious dirt.
 Sand is composed mainly of quartz and silicone which cannot be digested and has 0 nutritional value.

-In addition to this sand can easily absorb the acid in your stomach and as you are probably already dehydrated will just speed up your death.
-Being dehydrated means that your stomach is also not so well lubricated in order to help pass the food trough it, adding sand to it will only worsen the situation.
-As sand is mainly composed of quartz and silicone this can do serious damage to your gut and lining of your gut.
-Can you eat sand?
-No, under no circumstances eat sand as not only it is filled with dangerous bacteria but the sand itself is mostly silicon dioxide which will damage your stomach.
+In addition to this, sand can easily absorb the acid in your stomach and as you are probably already dehydrated will just speed up your death.
+Being dehydrated means that your stomach is also not so well lubricated in order to help pass the food through it, adding sand to it will only worsen the situation.
+As sand is mainly composed of quartz and silicone this can do serious damage to your gut and the lining of your gut.

 When people refer to eating dirt they usually eat dirt from the topsoil, usually, this is filled with bacteria, parasites, bugs, and decaying plant matter.
 Although this is the most nutritious type of soil which people eat it is still not considered safe for consumption.
 While it can prolong your life for some time, eating dirt especially in a survival situation is extremely dangerous.
 If a person is so desperate that he is forced to eat dirt in order to survive, he is in no shape able to fend off potential parasites or bacteria from the dirt.